 “Yara has guided us with this one-of-a-kind solution on how we can effectively use its products to get maximum output even after minimizing the input.
 With this, we are reaping benefits financially.”

 There are over 140 million smallholder farmers in India.
 The yield gap between global production and Indian production levels is on average 40%.
 Partnering with food companies is important because they work with clusters of farmers and in this way Yara can reach a far greater number of smallholders with knowledge and crop programs.

 Yara believes that with the correct nutrient programs to support yield and quality there is an opportunity to address the yield gap and help farmers to achieve a better price for their crops.
-We adopt a Field to Fork approach where partnerships across the chain from farmer to processor, nutrition company and food company can support total production.
+We adopt a Field to Fork approach where partnerships across the chain from farmer to processor, and food and service companies can support total production.
 To deliver across the entire food value chain in India partnerships are essential to meet the growing demand to sustainably feed the world.

 Furthermore, soil health is a major issue in India, both through overuse and low nutrient use efficiency.
 To address this we deploy extensive soil testing and a holistic approach to crop nutrition and sustainable farming practices in the programs we run with the food companies in India.

-Based on our local and global crop knowledge we can offer a win-win situation to both farmer and food company in terms of:
+Based on our local and global crop knowledge we can offer a win-win situation to both food company, potato processors and farmer in terms of:

 Learn more about other food value chain partnerships in Yara